Is your Epson projector showing an upside-down screen, and you don’t know how to fix it?

 - The Rear/Ceiling default setting gives an upside projection from the ceiling and behind.

-Using the Down Arrows, change from Front to Front/Ceiling and press Enter.
+Change from Front to Front/Ceiling and press Enter.
 Your image will then flip to the right-side-up.

 Conclusion